Tchernobill/Confluence/Timeline alpha.md

 - Becomes exceptionally talented at restoring "impossible" salvaged implants
 - Make a name for himself in underground markets as "The Craft", he delivers quality work for rather cheap
 - Being introvert and struggling mentally, he minimise social contact and don't often talk
-- One day, stumble upon the wreck of a assistant droid whose body is destroyed but head unit still viable
+- One day, while scouting the Amable Junkyard for parts, he stumble upon the wreck of a assistant droid whose body is destroyed but head unit still viable, he bring it back with his loot
+- The next day, back at the market, he is doing business, someone is observing him from afar.
+**End of Chapter 01**
 - Vyry4n began to explore android head unit, it's working, and began to experiment with the base droid personality within
 - Establishes connections with other independent operators and slowly open to collaborations with some, including Isa, a charismatic implant dealer
 - A violent riot erupt in the slum make Vyry4n reluctantly offer Isa to hide with him in his ventilation shaft